 Instructions

-- Season the chicken breast really well on all sides and coat with 1 tablespoon of olive oil.
-Heat a large skillet over medium heat.
-Once the skillet is hot, add an additional 1 tablespoon of olive oil to the skillet.
+- Once the skillet is hot, add the remaining olive oil to the skillet.
 Add chicken breasts in batches being careful not to overcrowd the pan.
 Cook for 4-5 minutes on each side until an internal temperature of 165°F is reached.
 Remove from the skillet and set aside.

 - Reduce heat to medium-low, cover the skillet, and allow the chicken to warm through for about 3-5 minutes.

 - Serve with more fresh basil and optional parmesan cheese.
-Enjoy!
+Enjoy!Garnish with fresh basil, parmesan cheese (optional)

 - Store leftovers in an airtight container in the fridge for up to 5 days.